justeat/gulp-build-fozzie/README.md

 #### JavaScript Linting

-Add an `.eslintrc` file to the root of your project which the following content to use the JS linting rules we recommend when running the [`scripts:lint`](#scriptslint) task:
+Add an `.eslintrc` file to the root of your project with the following content to use the JS linting rules we recommend when running the [`scripts:lint`](#scriptslint) task:

 ```json
 {